- College Leadership

+College Leadership

 - Continuing to practice alternatives to handshaking or hugging when greeting others.

-Should you be exposed or experience symptoms of monkeypox, students use the reporting form, employees contact Human Resources for assistance in managing any necessary leave or alternative class and work arrangements.
+Should you be exposed to or experience symptoms of monkeypox, students use the reporting form, employees contact Human Resources for assistance in managing any necessary leave or alternative class and work arrangements.
 CDPHE has an up-to-date list of locations / health care providers that are able to test for MPV for those who are uninsured or not connected to a health care provider.

 Vaccination is extremely limited for MPV.
 To see if you qualify, apply at the CDPHE website.

-Faculty and instructors will work with student on class work and assignments.
+Faculty and instructors will work with students on classwork and assignments.
 Employees must use sick leave for Monkeypox (MPV).

 Campus Plan and Protocols